 Here you may enter information about the type of calibration equipment you are using as well as the environmental parameters.

-Click at OK when settings have been adiusted-
+Click at OK when settings have been adjusted-

-Press the logger onto the calibration adapter and connect the tubing of your lowest CO2-gas to the inlet.
+Press the logger onto the calibration adapter and connect the tubing of the zero-CO2-gas to the inlet.
+Open the regulator.